 This deliverable requires the Board to develop the operating structure to support the new Institute with an initial focus on reporting, IT enablers, legal arrangements, and delegations across Finance, HR and contracts.
 We will need to consider what new centralised functions may need to be set up on day one, such as subsidiary governance and management and support for ministerial enquiries.
-The Board will also be running a bid process on where the head office for the Institute should be.
+The Board will also run a bid process on where the headquarters for the Institute should be.

 This action is led by Barry Jordan.